NeuroTechX/bci-workshop/INSTRUCTIONS.md

 ## Authors

-Original version (2015): Hubert Banville & Raymundo Cassani Current version (September 2017): updated by Hubert Banville & Dano Morrisson
+* Original version (2015): Hubert Banville & Raymundo Cassani
+* Current version (September 2017): updated by Hubert Banville & Dano Morrison

 If you use code from this workshop please don't forget to follow the terms of the [MIT License](http://opensource.org/licenses/MIT).